News > Press Releases > NHIA Releases List of Home Infusion Medications

 “I would like to recognize the work of our Quality and Standards committee in compiling the NHIA List of Medications for Home Administration,” Sullivan adds.
 “Tools such as this represent a consensus of professional judgment and available evidence that promote consistency across the industry and educate stakeholders.”

 NHIA intends to update the list as new products are approved as well as when new data supports moving a drug onto the list.
-To submit updates, send a message to info@nhia.org.
+To submit updates, please fill out the drug list update form.

 Related Posts